VincentNguyenDuc/PersonalBudget/README.md

 ## Progress

-- The project's UI and UX is currently under development:
+The project's UI and UX is currently under development:

 - Adding Front-end features
-- Improving databases
 - Fixing bugs

 The project's database is under development.

+- Adding PostgreSQL database